-- French language laws in Quebec require that trademarks be translated into French, unless they are registered.
-There is a provision to recognize common law trademarks but it is significantly more burdensome to prove, rather than simply referencing a trademark registration.
+- French language laws in Quebec require that trademarks be translated into French unless they are registered.
+Quebec appears to be headed away from its previous position on recognizing common law trademark rights.

 - In some cases, the delays are so extreme that the applicant may lose interest in the mark before registration.

 - S. applications (and other foreign applications) that rely on a Canadian trademark as an underlying foreign registration basis cannot perfect their trademark registrations.

 - Entities without a Canadian presence would not be able to register a .CA domain name that incorporates the trademark until registration.